ryu10/sbc6802/README.md

 ## License

 CC-BY-SA 3.0 by ryu10/RyuStudio, 2019.
-Derived from the original works of SBC6800 and SBC6809 by Tetsuya Suzuki, (c) 2017-2018.
+Derived from the original works of SBC6800 and SBC6809 (c) 2017-2018 Tetsuya Suzuki.